Nowra Bridge project - Princes Highway upgrade

 How will the community be impacted during construction?

-During construction, there may be temporary increases to travel times for vehicles, cyclists and pedestrians due to temporary speed limit restrictions, detours and increases in the number of construction vehicles.
 The community will be notified in advance of any temporary local road changes and detours.

 Why is vegetation removal required?